 /etc/gitlab/gitlab.rb and update the external url to a valid domain or subdomain name to use for accessing Gitlab.

 sudo vim /etc/gitlab/gitlab.rb

-The Gitlab also provide native support for configuring let’s encrypt SSL certificates.
-To enable the let’s encrypt SSL, edit the following values in configuration file.
+The Gitlab also provides native support for configuring let’s encrypt SSL certificates.
+To enable the let’s encrypt SSL, edit the following values in the configuration file.

 Save the configuration file.
 The vim editor user use

 ESC + :wq to save and exit file.
 The nano user can use shotcut

 CTRL + o to save content and then

 Now, run the reconfigure command to apply changes to the Gitlab server.